 Protect Yourself from the Cold

-Iowa has been experiencing waves of extremely cold temperatures in recent weeks.
+Iowa has been experiencing extremely cold temperatures.
 If you are not prepared for the weather, it can be dangerous just walking to class.
 Here is some information on frostbite's symptoms, treatment, and prevention strategies.

 What is frostbite?